Postdoctoral Fellow

 BIOGRAPHY

-Chelsea completed her undergraduate degree in psychology at Central Washington University where she also went on to complete a master’s in experimental psychology with a specialization in applied behavior analysis (ABA).
+Dr. Pearsall completed her undergraduate degree in psychology at Central Washington University where she also went on to complete a master’s in experimental psychology with a specialization in applied behavior analysis (ABA).
 She worked as a behavior analyst in a range of settings before pursuing her doctorate in clinical psychology at William Paterson University.
-Her predoctoral clinical training was completed at the Mann-Grandstaff VA Medical Center in Spokane, WA.
-Chelsea completed additional doctoral training at various clinical settings, including inpatient, outpatient, and intensive outpatient locations.
+Her predoctoral clinical internship was completed at the Mann-Grandstaff VA Medical Center in Spokane, WA.
+She completed additional doctoral training at various clinical settings, including inpatient, outpatient, and intensive outpatient locations and completed her postdoctoral fellowship in the Anxiety Center at EBTCS.

-Chelsea has significant training in providing cognitive behavioral therapy (CBT) for anxiety and mood disorders.
+Dr. Pearsall has significant training in providing cognitive behavioral therapy (CBT) for anxiety and mood disorders.
 She has extensive training in exposure and response prevention (ERP) for OCD, prolonged exposure (PE) for PTSD, along with motivational interviewing (MI), dialectical behavioral therapy (DBT), and acceptance and commitment therapy (ACT) for a range of diagnoses.

 BACK TO TEAM PAGE